YouthfulTVman101/Colored-Circles/README.md

 <h2>Black Circle</h2>

 <p>The only role with this circle is the Naughty Oofs Role</p>
-The only channels with this circle is the AFK/Muted Channel and the Naughty Oofs Channel
+The only channels with this circle are AFK/Muted Channel and the Naughty Oofs Channel

 <h6>Stat Channels and Ticket Channels are the only channels that don't get assigned a circle</h6>